Bernard J. Geis

 Bernard J. Geis (August 30, 1909 – January 8, 2001) was an American editor and publisher who founded the now-defunct Bernard Geis Associates, which published and promoted several best-sellers in the 1960s and 70s, including Jacqueline Susann's Valley of the Dolls and Helen Gurley Brown's Sex and the Single Girl and David Wilkerson's The Cross and the Switchblade.

 Biography

 Early life

-Bernard Geis was born in Chicago on August 30, 1909.
-He was the youngest son of Harry Geis, a cigar manufacturer.
+Geis was born in Chicago on August 30, 1909, the youngest son of Harry Geis, a cigar manufacturer.
 Geis was an editor for Northwestern University's school newspaper in 1931.
 He graduated with a degree in English that same year.

 Early years in publishing

 Geis began his career in advertising but then became a magazine editor for Esquire and Coronet.
 He later moved into book publishing, working for Grosset & Dunlap and Prentice Hall.
 While at Grosset & Dunlap, Geis suggested the name of their paperback arm, Bantam Books.
 At Prentice Hall, Geis published Art Linkletter's Kids Say the Darndest Things.
 The book was based on Linkletter's interviews with children, which was a segment of his television show, House Party.